wanderfar/wanderfar.github.io/_posts/2015-01-25-mera-and-island-peak.md

 * The solitary hot bucket shower in Kote or was it Khare.

-* Chanting and dancing with the porters celebrating Diwali.
+* The almost hypnotic chanting and dancing with the porters celebrating Diwali.

 * The cosy warmth of the hot stove in tea house dining rooms at the start and end of the trip.

 * Spending 11 freezing days at 5000+ metres altitude in succession in tents (with no teahouses to warm up in).

-* The frozen beauty of the Hingku valley.
+* The frozen beauty of the magnificent Hingku valley.

-* The price of Pringles/Mars/Twix/Snickers/Fanta increasing and decreasing with altitude.
+* The price of Pringles/Mars/Twix/Snickers/Fanta increasing and decreasing with altitude (not to mention the shortness of breath and lack of appetite following the same trend).

 * The raucous end-of-expedition party with the porters and sherpas at Tara Lodge in Lukla ...

 * .. and in its aftermath, holding a bin for my roommate to throw up in.

-* Fried spam (surprisingly not the cause of the aforesaid vomiting).
+* Squidgy, fatty, salty, fried spam (surprisingly not the cause of the aforesaid vomiting).

 * Sir or Lady Faffalot.
-A nickname (new to me) for the person who is usually last to finish packing and out of the tent each morning.
+An (affectionate) nickname (new to me) for the person who is usually last to finish packing and out of the tent each morning.

 _On the lower slopes of Island Peak_
 ![Island Peak](http://wanderfar.co.uk/MeraIsland/Nepal-257.jpg "Island Peak")